-COVID-19 needs no introduction.
-It’s the talk of the town all over the world and mentioned daily on every news outlet and social media platform.
+Hardship needs no introduction.
+It’s all around us and mentioned daily on every news outlet and social media platform.

-This series of articles is not about COVID-19.
+This series of articles is not about hardship.
 It’s about you.

-*All client names are fictional and presenting issues are composites of actual clients
+*All client names are fictional and presenting issues are composites of client experiences.

-Recently, her anxiety levels have been through the roof.
-She’s tried all the tricks : she’s gone for a jog, read an interesting book, played a board game with her family.
+Recently though, her anxiety levels only seem to be getting worse and they’re becoming unbearable.
+She’s tried all the tricks : she’s gone for a walk, listened to her favourite music, and planned movie nights with her family.
 Yet nothing seems to be helping with the overwhelming stress she is feeling.

 No matter what she is doing, she continuously thinks to herself :